YettiPowered/Responsive-Test/README.md

 ##Usage instructions

-1. Add the responsiveTest.js to your site (optional):
+1. Add this JavaScript to your site (optional):
 ```html
     <script>
     window.onload = function() {